-Office 365 single-handedly can manage all your organizational communication and collaboration needs, such as email communication, shared storage, instant messaging, intranet sites, etc. And that’s the reason businesses are planning to migrate from on-premises Exchange to Office 365.
+Office 365 single-handedly can manage all your organizational communication and collaboration needs, such as email communication, shared storage, instant messaging, intranet sites, etc. And that is the reason businesses are planning to migrate from on-premises Exchange to Office 365.

-But that doesn’t mean you don’t have to do anything after moving to Office 365.
+But that does not mean you do not have to do anything after moving to Office 365.
 You will have to manage and perform many administrative tasks, which can be related to your subscription, users, and configuration settings.

 An Office 365 administrator manages Office 365 subscriptions, users, and the configuration to keep everything in order.
-But it has different admin roles to make the tasks easier and to delegate responsibilities. admin roles can be assigned according to their knowledge, and you can have multiple administrators with the same role.
-Let’s move to different roles of Office 365 admin.
+But it has different admin roles to make the tasks easier and to delegate responsibilities.
+Admin roles can be assigned according to their knowledge, and you can have multiple administrators with the same role.
+Let us move to different roles of Office 365 admin.